vdaas/vald/docs/performance/loadtest.md

 Please refer to the [Sample configuration file](https://github.com/vdaas/vald/blob/master/cmd/tools/cli/loadtest/sample.yaml) to configure the Vald Load Testing Tools.

-Here is the important configurations and following the explanation.
+Here are the important configurations and following the explanation.

 | Name        | Description                                                                                                                                                      | Example                                             |
 |-------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------|